magdanolde/magdanolde/README.md

 Hello and welcome to my page

-My name is Magda and love coding :wave:
+My name is Magda and I love coding :wave:

 ### 💻 TECHNOLOGIES